Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition: Preliminaries

 Computation on $\lambda$-terms is defined by the \tdef{$\beta$-reduction}: if in a $\lambda$-term $t$, there is a sub-term of the form $(\lambda x. u) v$, then we may perform a $\beta$-reduction on it for $t$ to obtain another $\lambda$-term $t'$.
 This is done by replacing $(\lambda x. u) v$ with $u[x \leftarrow v]$, the sub-term $u$ with all the atoms of $x$ replaced by a copy of the sub-term $v$.
 A $\lambda$-term $t$ is \tdef{$\beta$-normal} (or simply \tdef{normal}) if no $\beta$-reduction is possible for $t$.

 In the context of enumeration, we usually consider a graphical presentation of $\lambda$-terms based on its tree structure.
-Given a $\lambda$-term $t$, its \tdef{skeleton} $\sklf(t)$ is a plane unary-binary tree defined recursively by \begin{itemize} \item If $t$ is an atom, then $\sklf(t)$ is a leaf; \item If $t$ is an application $u \; v$, then $\sklf(t)$ is rooted at a binary node, with $\sklf(u)$ its left sub-tree, and $\sklf(v)$ its right sub-tree; \item If $t$ is an abstraction $\lambda x.u$, then $\sklf(t)$ is rooted at a unary node, with $\sklf(u)$ its only sub-tree. \end{itemize} It is clear that $\sklf(t)$ is the syntactic tree of $t$, and we identify atoms and abstractions in $t$ with their corresponding leaves and unary nodes in $\sklf(t)$.
-Many properties of $\lambda$-terms can be read off directly from its skeleton.
-For instance, a $\lambda$-term $t$ is normal if the left child of any binary node is not a unary node.
+Given a $\lambda$-term $t$, its \tdef{skeleton} $\sklf(t)$ is a plane unary-binary tree defined recursively as follows: \begin{itemize} \item If $t$ is an atom, then $\sklf(t)$ is a leaf; \item If $t$ is an application $u \; v$, then $\sklf(t)$ is rooted at a binary node, with $\sklf(u)$ its left sub-tree, and $\sklf(v)$ its right sub-tree; \item If $t$ is an abstraction $\lambda x.u$, then $\sklf(t)$ is rooted at a unary node, with $\sklf(u)$ its only sub-tree. \end{itemize} $\sklf(t)$ is simply the syntactic tree of $t$, and we identify atoms and abstractions in $t$ with their corresponding leaves and unary nodes in $\sklf(t)$.
+Many properties of $\lambda$-terms can be read off directly from their skeletons.
+For instance, a $\lambda$-term $t$ is normal if no binary node has a unary node as its left child.
 The \tdef{size} of a skeleton is the number of its leaves, which is also the number of atoms in the original $\lambda$-term.

 The skeleton $\sklf(t)$ of a $\lambda$-term $t$ still misses the binding relations between atoms and abstractions.
 The \tdef{syntactic diagram} (or simply \tdef{diagram}) of a $\lambda$-term $t$, denoted by $\syndiag(t)$, is obtained from its skeleton $\sklf(t)$ by replacing each leaf by an edge from its parent to the unary node of abstraction that binds the atom of the leaf.
-It is clear that diagrams are in bijection with $\lambda$-terms (up to $\alpha$-renaming).
+It is clear that two different $\lambda$-terms (up to $\alpha$-renaming) never share the same diagram.
 Given a leaf of $\sklf(t)$, we draw the corresponding edges starting from the parent of the leaf, traveling in counter-clockwise direction and entering the unary node from the right.
 If such a drawing can be done without intersection, then we say that the $\lambda$-term $t$ is \tdef{planar}.
 Figure~\ref{fig:lambda-example} provides an example of a planar $\lambda$-term, with its skeleton and syntactic diagram.
 We note that the $\lambda$-term in the example is also normal.

 As diagrams are graphs, we may transfer notions in graph theory to $\lambda$-terms.
 If the diagram of a $\lambda$-term $t$ is \tdef{2-edge-connected} (or simply \tdef{2-connected}), \textit{i.e.}, the removal of any edge does not disconnect the diagram, then we say that $t$ is \tdef{2-connected}.
 Similarly, a $\lambda$-term $t$ is \tdef{3-edge-connected} (or simply \tdef{3-connected}) if the removal of any two edges in $\syndiag(t)$ does not disconnect $\syndiag(t)$, except eventually the two edges adjacent to the root of $\sklf(t)$ when $t$ starts with an abstraction binding one atom.